 That goes against every single of fiber of my being, and I hope at least on some level, you see the problem with this statement, too.

-Why you need to step out of your comfort zone as a hiker
+Hiking Tip: You need to step out of your comfort zone!

 If none of us ever stepped outside of our comfort zones, where would we be?
 Really, though.
 Picture it.